CrowdStrike/terraform-provider-crowdstrike/docs/data-sources/prevention_policies.md

 ### Optional

+- `description` (String) Filter policies by description.
+Partial matches are supported, but only single words work reliably.
+Use single words without spaces (e.g., 'malware' works, but 'malware protection' may not return results).
+For complex description searches with spaces, use the 'filter' attribute instead.
+Cannot be used together with 'filter' or 'ids'.
 - `enabled` (Boolean) Filter policies by enabled status.
 Cannot be used together with 'filter' or 'ids'.
 - `filter` (String) FQL filter to apply to the prevention policies query.
 When specified, only policies matching the filter will be returned.
 Cannot be used together with 'ids' or other filter attributes.
 Example: `platform_name:'Windows'`
 - `ids` (List of String) List of prevention policy IDs to retrieve.
 When specified, only policies with matching IDs will be returned.
 Cannot be used together with 'filter' or other filter attributes.
+- `name` (String) Filter policies by name.
+Partial matches are supported, but only single words work reliably.
+Use single words without spaces (e.g., 'production' works, but 'production lab' may not return results).
+For complex name searches with spaces, use the 'filter' attribute instead.
+Cannot be used together with 'filter' or 'ids'.
 - `platform` (String) Filter policies by platform (Windows, Linux, Mac).
 Cannot be used together with 'filter' or 'ids'.
 - `sort` (String) Sort order for the results.
 Valid values include field names with optional '.asc' or '.desc' suffix.
 Example: 'name.asc', 'precedence.desc'